 What to watch for

 Is human trafficking happening in your community?
 Recognizing potential warning signs and indicators of human trafficking is the first step to identifying a survivor and helping them find the assistance they need.
 The following is a list of indicators provided by the NH Human Trafficking Collaborative Task Force.
-This list is not exhaustive but represents a selection of possible indicators which we often identify in NH from those who have experienced sex and/or labor trafficking.
+This list is not exhaustive but represents a selection of possible indicators which we often identify in NH New Hampshire from those who have experienced sex and/or labor trafficking.
 These should not be taken as proof that human trafficking is occurring but if several of these are identified, can give reason to report your concerns to law enforcement.

 Indicators